-This year the Church celebrates the 25th anniversary of the papal encyclical Evangelium vitae (The Gospel of Life).
-This prophetic document was written by Pope John Paul II to reaffirm the value and inviolability of every human life and to appeal to all people to respect, protect, love, and serve every human life.
+The prophetic papal encyclical Evangelium vitae (The Gospel of Life) was written by Pope St. John Paul II in 1995 to reaffirm the value and inviolability of every human life and to appeal to all people to respect, protect, love, and serve every human life.
 The following is a brief overview of this important document.

-The Gospel of Life is at the heart of Jesus' saving message to the world.
+The Gospel of life is at the heart of Jesus' saving message to the world.
 Through the Incarnation and birth of Christ, God reveals to us the dignity of all human life.
 Human life, as a gift of God, is sacred and inviolable.
 The Son of God has united himself with every human being and desires for us to share eternal life with him.
 For this reason, direct attacks on human life, such as abortion and euthanasia, are always unacceptable.
 Yet, sadly we see new and expanding threats to human life emerging on an alarming scale.
 These new threats to life are often justified, protected, and even promoted by our laws and culture.

-The Gospel of Life is at the heart of Jesus' saving message to the world.
+The Gospel of life is at the heart of Jesus' saving message to the world.

 Not only must human life not be taken, but it must be protected with loving concern.
 Each of us is made in the image and likeness of God, and we reflect his glory in the world.
 God made the human person with the capacity to love and reason and share in a relationship with himself, the Creator.
 The human person bears an indelible imprint of God and is the pinnacle of all creation.
 The source of our dignity is not only linked to our creation by God, but to our final end and destiny to spend eternity with the Father.
-By accepting Christ as our Savior through the ministry of the

-Church, despite our sinfulness, we can begin to share in eternal life even now.
+By accepting Christ as our Savior through the ministry of the Church, despite our sinfulness, we can begin to share in eternal life even now.
+In sharing in the lowliest and most vulnerable conditions of human life-even death on a cross-Jesus shows us that life is always good.